Fishmasters.com

 If you love fishing or just enjoy spending time outdoors, you’ll want to check out this list of the top 30 fishing lakes in New York State.
 I’ve spent years fishing in this region, but for this article, I didn’t just rely on my own experience.
 I reached out to local anglers and talked with people who know these lakes well.
-On top of that, we ran polls on our social media pages to hear from even more voices — people who fish these waters every season and know where the best catches can be found.
+On top of that, we ran polls on our social media pages to hear from even more voices, the people who fish these waters every season and know where the best catches can be found.

 This list is shaped by a mix of personal experience, local advice, and community opinions.
 Whether you’re into bass, trout, walleye, or perch, you’ll find a lake on this list that offers good fishing and plenty of space to enjoy the day.
 These lakes are spread across the state, from the Adirondacks to the Finger Lakes and beyond.
 So whether you live nearby or are planning a fishing trip, this list can help you figure out where to go next.
 Keep reading to see which lakes made the cut and why local anglers and visitors alike keep coming back to these waters year after year.